kuzeyardabulut/aws-visitor-counter/README.md

 ## Lambda Function
 > This repo does not explain AWS setup.
-If you are having problems about setting up AWS services.
+If you are having problems about setting up AWS Services.
 Please review the required documents.

 First we are going to write a Lambda Function.
 Then you will install the `lambda_function.py`.
 Import or copy everything like this.